brown-cs132-s13/realtime/Real-time.md

   [socket.io]: http://socket.io

 ## The Problem
-You've attained critical acclaim for your work on the original chatroom server, but your users are starting to get antsy.
-They've noticed that their messages take a long time to show up, and there a few features that they feel like they're missing.
+You've garnered critical acclaim for your work on the original chatroom server, but your users are starting to get antsy.
+They've noticed that their messages take a long time to show up, and there are a few features that they feel like they're missing.
 It's time to take the chatroom into the 21st century with some real-time goodness.

 ## Requirements
 Starting with your existing chatroom as a template, build a real-time chatroom that does not have to poll the server for new messages.
 Remove any existing refresh/Ajax update logic that you have in your chatroom -- it will no longer be necessary.
 Messages will now be delivered to your client via events fired by [socket.io][socket.io].